We’ll Get Back to You” Usually Means This

 Why sellers hear progress when buyers signal hesitation

-This is closely tied to the idea that deals don’t suddenly stall — they slow because momentum was never fully secured, a dynamic explained in
+The phrase creates ambiguity, and ambiguity is fertile ground for stalls.
+This is closely tied to the idea that deals don’t suddenly stall — they slow because momentum was never fully secured, a dynamic explained in The Deal Didn’t Stall — You Let It

 What the phrase actually does for the buyer

-Importantly, it shifts responsibility away from the moment.
-Once the call ends, the buyer is no longer required to act.
+“We’ll get back to you” serves a clear purpose for the buyer.
+It avoids confrontation, preserves optionality, buys time without commitment, and reduces immediate pressure.
+Importantly, it shifts responsibility away from the moment — once the call ends, the buyer is no longer required to act.

 If no cost is attached to waiting, waiting feels safe.
+And that’s precisely the problem.

 The hidden problem: undefined progress

 When “We’ll get back to you” is accepted without clarification, the deal loses structure.
+There’s no decision owner, no criteria for moving forward, and no shared understanding of what “getting back” actually means or when it matters.

-This is why many deals slide from this phrase directly into silence, a pattern also explored in
+Without these anchors, momentum dissolves naturally — without anyone explicitly choosing to stop.
+This is why many deals slide from this phrase directly into silence, a pattern also explored in What to Do When the Prospect Goes Silent After Pricing

 A common real-world exchange

 The conversation goes well.
+Questions are answered, and interest seems genuine.

 The buyer closes with: